T3KScarecrow/Alagaesia-Wiki/Alagaesia/Myths & Legends/Gods/Nadruul.md

-The god of undeath and false redemption is known as **Nadruul, the Decaying Promise**.

 ### Nadruul, the Decaying Promise

 Nadruul is the god of undeath, false redemption, and cursed immortality.
 Depicted as a towering figure cloaked in shadow and rot, they are said to have once been a powerful being who sought the secrets of eternal life.
 In their pursuit, Nadruul defied the natural order, breaking the sacred cycle of life and death.
 Now, they exist in a state of eternal decay, neither fully alive nor dead, and they offer this twisted version of immortality to their followers.